lorul1/Spreedsheet-To-Non-Steam-Games/README.md

   <br>
 </h1>

-<h4 align="center"> Fill out the template spreadsheet, then run the app to quickly import hundreds of non-Steam Games, DRM-free Games, Emulated Games, or Applications into your Steam Library.</h4>
+<h4 align="left"> Fill out the template spreadsheet, then run the app to quickly import hundreds of non-Steam Games, DRM-free Games, Emulated Games, or Applications into your Steam Library!</h4>

 ## Where Do I Start / How do I Download
-Template Spreadsheet
+Start by downloading and filling out the Template Spreadsheet.
+An example of a properly completed spreadsheet can be viewed below!

+• At this time you can not turn your already existing Non-Steam Game Library into a compatible spreadsheet.
-The Spreadsheet Template is required.
+• Editing the Template Spreadsheet is required.
 Do not generate your own spreadsheet and expect it to work.
-USE THE TEMPLATE.
+EDIT AND USE THE TEMPLATE ONE.

-The spreadsheet contains 22 Columns. do NOT delete ANY column and do not delete this first row either or the app won't work, resizing columns width only!
+• DO NOT delete ANY column and do not delete this first row either or the app won't work!
+You CAN resize the columns width.
+• Spreadsheets can be opened and editied with programs such as Excel or Google Sheets.
+• The Spreadsheet contains 22 Columns.

 ## More Info On Each Column (it's importat that you concider reading this)